 The color of cast iron will be black to dark grey and should have a smooth shiny surface (if in good condition)

 Cast iron should be seasoned before its first use.
-Then with continued use the protective shiny Patina, non-stick surface, will build up to protect the iron and your food.
+Then with continued use the protective shiny Patina, a non-stick surface, will build up to protect the iron and your food.

 The old or new cast can have a surface that looks slightly off-color like orange, this could be a case light, or heavy, case of rust.

 This pot is cast-iron and perfectly normal.
-This surface can be rectified with the restore and re-seasoning process.
+This surface can be rectified with the restoration and re-seasoning process.

-If the surface is shiny and uncharactoristically smooth it has a non-stick coating it will not be cast iron.
+If the surface is shiny and uncharacteristically smooth it has a non-stick coating it will not be cast iron.

 The caveat to this is enameled cast iron.